rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/testing-reaction.md

 SERVER_TEST_REPORTER="dot" meteor test --full-app --once --driver-package dispatch:mocha
 ```

-For more detailed explanation see the tutorial for writing tests for Reaction
+For more detailed explanation see the tutorial for writing tests for Demand

 ## Acceptance Tests